timoguin/repo-template/README.md

 # Repo Template

-This repository is a very basic template for a new repository.
+This repository is a very basic template for a new repository hosted on GitHub.
+It contains the following boilerplate:

+- CHANGELOG.md
+- LICENSE
+- README.md
+- GitHub CODEOWNERS
+- Code of Conduct
+- Contributing Guide
+- Security Guide
+- Empty dirs for GitHub Issue and PR templates
+- Empty dir for GitHub Actions workflows

 ## Usage